Last Updated on

-The motive behind starting RadioGyan.com was to provide concise information to radiology residents and practitioners on specific topics which are often neglected during residency.
+The motive behind starting RadioGyan was to provide concise information to radiology residents and practitioners on specific topics which are often neglected during residency.
 The FRCR exam is one such topic.
-I have always had a lot of questions about the FRCR exam and the lack of definite answers for these was one of the main reasons for me not being inclined to take up the exam.
+I have always had a lot of questions about the same and the lack of definite answers for these was one of the main reasons for me not being inclined to take up the exam.
 Currently, a lot of radiology residents in India are taking up the exam, however, there are still a lot of residents (like me) who have had queries regarding the exam.
 And just like me, these residents shy away from the exam because of that.
-The aim of this blog post is to clear these queries so that all residents have a clear idea about the FRCR exam, the pattern, and preparation.
+The aim of this blog post is to clear these queries so that all residents have a clear idea about the FRCR exam, its pattern, and strategy for preparation.

 I have not appeared for the exam and I am as ignorant about as you guys are.
 We wanted the guide to be as definitive as possible hence we requested Dr. Inthulan Thiraviaraj if help us write one and he readily obliged.
 Dr. Inthulan Thiraviaraj has been excellent at academics and has recently cleared the exam.
 He was more than happy to write this up.

 A big shout out to all the radiologists who sent out questions to us via the Google form.
 We had more than 100 replies from all parts of the world.
 That helped us compile all these questions.
 Dr. Inthulan Thiraviaraj has put in a lot of research in answering the questions and we have tried to include links to books/ online resources wherever relevant.
 We can’t thank Dr. Inthulan Thiraviaraj enough for compiling this blog!
 If you too would like to share your experience do contact me or drop a message in our telegram group!